 Built only using the finest materials (high tensile steel and Burmese teak), this fine yacht is perfect for those looking for a comfortable liveaboard with long term cruising in mind.

 Please see the following comprehensive details for a lot more information.

-If you would like to arrange to see "Cora Jean", please call Peter on - Click here to reveal phone number -
+For more information or to arrange a viewing 7 days a week, please call - Click here to reveal phone number -

 r email - Click to contact -